clnsmth/geoenv/docs/source/dev/design.rst

 The `Resolver` is the main entry point.
 You pass in a `Geometry` and a list of `DataSource` instances, and get back a structured `Response`:

-- Calls each data source with the input geometry
+- Calls all configured data sources concurrently using asynchronous I/O
 - Wraps results into `Environment` objects
 - Maps terms to `ENVO`_ by default
 - Returns a `Response` object with the result set